mvdants/AI/README.md

 <br/>

 <div>
-In this material, you will have introductory algorithms and some more advanced ones, two that I will develop over time.
+In this material, you will have introductory algorithms and some more advanced ones (more conceptually complex), of which I will develop over time.

-At this moment, we have a code that is being implemented called "AEstrella".
-This project is initially being developed to find the fastest route between cities.
-However, in the future of this project we will have other databases that we could use so that the code can relate better "choices" using the database of difficulties, weights, heuristics, etc.
+Right now, I am developing an algorithm for finding better "routes" for data and others that I use sklearn to structure my code, such as KNN, TREE DECISION and NAIVE BAYES (data classification algorithms).
+For future development, we will have other databases that we can use for code and other projects that I will implement.

+In this project, we will use the base libraries for development : pandas, numpy, sklearn, scikit-image, matplotlib, torch, ...
 </div>